Buy Direction Letter

 Once you have identified a private company you would like to invest in with your Vantage Self-Directed IRA, you will need to submit a completed and executed Buy Direction Letter – Private Company along with the copy of the companies Operating Agreement or Subscription Agreement to Vantage.
 Vantage clients should ensure that all entity documents outlining the IRA investor is vested as follows: Vantage FBO (Client’s Name) IRA.

 What are the fees associated with investing in a private company?

 There is a $125 transaction fee to purchase private company shares/units within your IRA regardless of the value of the asset purchase.
 A detailed overview of all account fees can be found in the Fee Schedule.

 How long will it take to complete the purchase of a private company investment?

-Once Vantage has received the Buy Direction Letter – Private Company and all supporting subscription documents in good order, your purchase request will be completed within 72 hours.
+Once Vantage has received the Buy Direction Letter – Private Company and all supporting subscription documents in good order, your purchase request will be completed within 2 business days.
 You can expect to receive an email confirmation once your request has been processed.

 How should the ownership of the private company documentation be titled and addressed?